ardani/laravel-elastic/readme.md

 How To Use

-1. create env and setting database
+1. create env and setting database then import file `laravel_elastic_2017-04-26.sql`
 2. composer update or install
 3. run using terminal `docker-compose up` in root dir to run docker kibana and elasticsearch
 4. indexing data `php artisan scout:import "App\Products"`